CICE-Consortium/Icepack/doc/source/science_guide/sg_thermo.rst

   other categories.
 If necessary, pond water is drained such that the mean ice surface of the category is at sea level.
 I.e., the mean category ice freeboard is constrained to be greater than or equal to zero.
-The level pond scheme has the same constraint, except in the level pond scheme the ponded area of the category is assumed to be mechanically uncoupled from the surrounding ice.
-So in the level pond scheme, the freeboard constrains pond depth to be no greater than 10% of the category ice thickness.
+The level-ice pond scheme has the same constraint, except in the level-ice pond scheme the ponded area of the category is assumed to be mechanically uncoupled from the surrounding ice.

 * *Drainage During Ice Deformation.* In all of the pond schemes, it is assumed that all pond water drains from ice undergoing deformation.